the-events-calendar/the-events-calendar/readme.txt

 * Fix - Correct issues where early queries can interfere with View template redirects.
 [BTRIA-1474]
 * Fix - Serialization and unserialization issues related to caching of post models.
 [TEC-4379]
-* Fix - Correct issues where early queries can interfere with View template redirects.
-[BTRIA-1474]
 * Tweak - Add the `tribe_get_venue_object_after` and `tribe_get_organizer_object_after` filters.
 [TEC-4379]

 = [6.0.3] 2022-10-31 =